-(4) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a termination without Cause or resignation for Good Reason (before a Change of Control or "CIC") is equal to: (A) the same severance benefit under a non-renewal of employment agreement, except the amounts in clauses (ii), (iii), (iv) and (v) in footnote 3 above are 2x instead of 1x.

-(5) As per Mr. Burke's employment agreement, the Executive's severance benefit under a termination without Cause or resignation for Good Reason (on or following a CIC) is equal to the same severance benefit under a termination without Cause or resignation for Good Reason (on or following a CIC) is equal to the same severance benefit under a termination without Cause or resignation for Good Reason (v) in footnote 4 above are 3x instead of 2x.
-Includes reimbursement for all excise taxes that are imposed on the Executive under Section 280G of the Internal Revenue Code and any income and excise taxes that are payable by the Executive as a result of any reimbursements by the Company for Section 280G excise taxes.

-(6) As per Mr. Burke's employment agreement, the Executive's severance benefit due to death or disability is equal to the same severance benefit under a resignation without Good Reason (except for the payment of life insurance proceeds and his pro-rata annual incentive award).

-(7) In calculating the potential payments, the Executive's date of termination is assumed to be December 31, 2010 and the price per share of the Company's common stock on the date of termination is \$49.57 per share.

-(8) For disclosure purposes only, upon a non-renewal of Mr. Burke's employment agreement, retirement, death or disability the Committee is assumed to have taken action pursuant to the long term incentive plan to fully accelerate the vesting of target performance-based equity awards.
+4) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a termination without Cause or resignation for Good Reason (before a Change of Control or "CIC") is equal to: - (4) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a termination without Cause or resignation for Good Reason (before a Change of Control or "CIC") is equal to: (A) the same severance benefit under a non-renewal of employment agreement, except the amounts in clauses (ii), (iii), (iv) and (v) in footnote 3 above are 2x instead of 1x. - (5) As per Mr. Burke's employment agreement, the Executive's severance benefit under a termination without Cause or resignation for Good Reason (on or following a CIC) is equal to the same severance benefit under a termination without Cause or resignation for Good Reason (before a CIC) except the amounts in clauses (ii), (iii), (iv) and (v) in footnote 4 above are 3x instead of 2x.
+Includes reimbursement for all excise taxes that are imposed on the Executive under Section 280G of the Internal Revenue Code and any income and excise taxes that are payable by the Executive as a result of any reimbursements by the Company for Section 280G excise taxes. - (6) As per Mr. Burke's employment agreement, the Executive's severance benefit due to death or disability is equal to the same severance benefit under a resignation without Good Reason (except for the payment of life insurance proceeds and his pro-rata annual incentive award). - (7) In calculating the potential payments, the Executive's date of termination is assumed to be December 31, 2010 and the price per share of the Company's common stock on the date of termination is \$49.57 per share. - (8) For disclosure purposes only, upon a non-renewal of Mr. Burke's employment agreement, retirement, death or disability the Committee is assumed to have taken action pursuant to the long term incentive plan to fully accelerate the vesting of target performance-based equity awards.